Chronic obstructive pulmonary disease

-Chronic obstructive pulmonary disease (COPD) is a type of progressive lung disease characterized by long-term respiratory symptoms and airflow limitation.
+Chronic obstructive pulmonary disease (COPD) is a type of progressive lung disease characterized by chronic respiratory symptoms and airflow limitation.
+GOLD defines COPD as a heterogeneous lung condition characterized by chronic respiratory symptoms (shortness of breath, cough, sputum production or exacerbations) due to abnormalities of the airways (bronchitis, bronchiolitis) or alveoli (emphysema) that cause persistent, often progressive, airflow obstruction.

 The main symptoms of COPD include shortness of breath and a cough, which may or may not produce mucus.
 COPD progressively worsens, with everyday activities such as walking or dressing becoming difficult.
 While COPD is incurable, it is preventable and treatable.

-The two most common conditions of COPD are emphysema and chronic bronchitis and they have been the two classic COPD phenotypes.
-Emphysema is defined as enlarged airspaces (alveoli) whose walls have broken down resulting in permanent damage to the lung tissue.
+The two most common types of COPD are emphysema and chronic bronchitis, and have been the two classic COPD phenotypes.
+However, this basic dogma has been challenged as varying degrees of co-existing emphysema, chronic bronchitis, and potentially significant vascular diseases have all been acknowledged in those with COPD, giving rise to the classification of other phenotypes or subtypes.

+Emphysema is defined as enlarged airspaces (alveoli) whose walls have broken down, resulting in permanent damage to the lung tissue.
 Chronic bronchitis is defined as a productive cough that is present for at least three months each year for two years.
-Both of these conditions can exist without airflow limitation when they are not classed as COPD.
+Both of these conditions can exist without airflow limitations when they are not classed as COPD.
 Emphysema is just one of the structural abnormalities that can limit airflow and can exist without airflow limitation in a significant number of people.
-Chronic bronchitis does not always result in airflow limitation but in young adults who smoke the risk of developing COPD is high.
+Chronic bronchitis does not always result in airflow limitation.
+However, in young adults with chronic bronchitis who smoke, the risk of developing COPD is high.
 Many definitions of COPD in the past included emphysema and chronic bronchitis, but these have never been included in GOLD report definitions.
-Emphysema and chronic bronchitis remain the predominant phenotypes of COPD but there is often overlap between them and a number of other phenotypes have also been described.
+Emphysema and chronic bronchitis remain the predominant phenotypes of COPD, but there is often overlap between them, and several other phenotypes have also been described.
 COPD and asthma may coexist and converge in some individuals.
 COPD is associated with low-grade systemic inflammation.